cloudreve/docs/en/getting-started/install.md

 {% endtab %}
 {% endtabs %}

-When Cloudreve is first started, an initial administrator account will be created, please take care of the administrator password as it will only appear on first start.
-If you forget your initial administrator password, you will need to delete `cloudreve.db` from the same directory and restart the main application to initialise a new administrator account.
+When Cloudreve is first started, an initial administrator account will be created.
+Please keep the administrator password, which will only appear on first startup.
+If you forget the initial administrator password, you will need to delete `cloudreve.db` from the same directory and restart the main application to initialize a new administrator account.

 Cloudreve will listen on port `5212` by default.
 You can access Cloudreve by visiting `http://ServerIP:5212` in your browser.

 After the above steps, the simplest deployment is complete.
-You may need some more specific configuration to make Cloudreve work better, please refer to the configuration process below for details.
+You may need some more specific configuration to make Cloudreve work better, please refer to the following configuration process.

-## Optional deployment process
+## Optional Deployment Process

 ### Reverse Proxy

-For self-use or small-scale use scenarios, you can absolutely use Cloudreve's built-in web server.
-However, if you need to use HTTPS or coexist with other web services on the server, you may need to use a mainstream web server to reverse proxy Cloudreve for richer extensions.
+In a self-use or small-scale usage scenario, you can absolutely use Cloudreve's built-in web server.
+However, if you need to use HTTPS or need it to coexist with other web services on the server, you may need to use a mainstream web server to reverse proxy Cloudreve for richer extensions.

-You will need to create a new virtual host on your web server, complete the required configuration (e.g. enable HTTPS) and then add the reverse proxy rules to your website configuration file:
+You need to create a new virtual host on your web server, complete the required configuration (e.g. enable HTTPS) and then add the reverse proxy rules to your website configuration file:

 {% tabs %}
 {% tab title="NGINX" %}